DanielPatterson/jQuery-Shopping-Cart-with-Paypal/README.md

 # jQuery-Shopping-Cart-with-Paypal
-An example using jQueryCartand jPalcart to create a jQuery Shopping Cart with Paypal
+An example using jQueryCart and jPalcart to create a jQuery Shopping Cart with Paypal

 #### CSS Dependencies:
 - alertify.core.css